mplanchard/safetywrap/README.md

 `Result.expect_err(self, msg: str, exc_cls: t.Type[Exception] = RuntimeError) -> E`

 Return the wrapped value if this Result is `Err`.
-Otherwise, raise an error, instantiated with the provided message.
+Otherwise, raise an error, instantiated with the provided message and the stringified Ok value.
 By default, a `RuntimeError` is raised, but an alternative error may be provided using the `exc_cls` keyword argument.

 Example: